earchibong/devops_projects/docker.md

 ### Amazon Web Services setup

-- Get an access key: To create an access key, go to `Amazon Console`, then `IAM`, then `Users`, [your user], `Security credentials`, and `Create Access Key`.

-Your browser will download a file containing the `Access Key ID` and the `Secret Access Key`.
-These values will be used in Jenkins to authenticate to Amazon.

 - Create a private repository in `AWS Elastic Container Registry` You need to set up an image repository for each image that you publish.
 Give the repository the same name you want the image to have.